MyGamepedia/Enhanced-Black-Mesa-FGD/README.md

 ## Possible positions

 ### Icon Artist
-Artist for point entity icons in Valve or Crowbar Collective style.
+Artist for point entity icons, should be done in Valve or Crowbar Collective style.

 ## Contribution